ryan-mcclue/unsw/comp3331/wk7/lab/lab.md

 This gives `(232293103 - 232129012) / 5.455830` a throughput of approximately 30076 bytes per unit time

 ## 2. TCP Connection Management
 1. *What is the sequence number of the TCP SYN segment that is used to initiate the TCP connection between the client computer and server?*
+`2818463618`

-2. What is the sequence number of the SYNACK segment sent by the server to the client computer in reply to the SYN?
-What is the value of the Acknowledgement field in the SYNACK segment?
-How did the server determine that value?
+2. *What is the sequence number of the SYNACK segment sent by the server to the client computer in reply to the SYN?*
+`1247095790`

+*What is the value of the Acknowledgement field in the SYNACK segment?*
+`2818463619`

+*How did the server determine that value?*
+Added 1 to the sequence number provided by the client's SYN packet, to account for the 1 byte of data used in the SYN packet

-3. What is the sequence number of the ACK segment sent by the client computer in response to the SYNACK?
-What is the value of the Acknowledgment field in this ACK segment?
-Does this segment contain any data?
+3. *What is the sequence number of the ACK segment sent by the client computer in response to the SYNACK?*
+`2818463619`

+*What is the value of the Acknowledgment field in this ACK segment?*
+`1247095791`

+*Does this segment contain any data?*
+No

-4. Who has done the active close? client or the server? how you have determined this?
-What type of closure has been performed?
-3 Segment (FIN/FINACK/ACK), 4 Segment (FIN/ACK/FIN/ACK) or Simultaneous close?
+4. *Who has done the active close? client or the server? how you have determined this?
+What type of closure has been performed?*
+A simultaneous close has been peformed, meaning the client and server simultaneous initiated the closure.
+We can see this by looking at the order of packets being FIN/FIN/ACK/ACK, i.e. neither client or server waits for the other's FIN before sending its own.

-5. How many data bytes have been transferred from the client to the server and from the server to the client during the whole duration of the connection?
-What relationship does this have with the Initial Sequence Number and the final ACK received from the other side?
+5. *How many data bytes have been transferred from the client to the server and from the server to the client during the whole duration of the connection?*

-1.
-4. simultaneous close as recieve 2 FIN packets consecutively
+`2818463653 - 2818463618 - 2`
+33

+*What relationship does this have with the Initial Sequence Number and the final ACK received from the other side?*
-5. may have to subtract 1 for SYN and 1 for FIN from byte 'data' calculation
+It's the final ACK number subtracted by the Initial Sequence Number.
+However, this includes the 1 byte for SYN packet and 1 byte for FIN packet.
+Therefore, subtract this value by 2 to get number of data bytes.